RAAK/node-semanticSwitch/README.md

 the switch statement, reimagined, semantically
 --------------

-This package acts as a drop-in replacement for the switch statement.
+acts as a drop-in replacement for the switch statement.

 It is used like this;